 Common causes of steatorrhea

 Water-soluble vitamins cannot be stored in the body, and a daily intake of these vitamins is necessary.
-They are hydrophilic and dissolve in the body.
-Any excess of these vitamins is simply excreted in urine; therefore, toxicity is less common.
+They are hydrophilic and dissolve in the body where they travel freely.
+Any excess of these vitamins is simply excreted by the kidneys and later via urine; therefore, toxicity is less common.

 Vitamin A – Retinol, Retinoic Acid, Retinal